Terrace Plaza Hotel

 The Terrace Plaza Hotel is an 18-story International Style mixed-use building completed in 1948 in downtown Cincinnati, Ohio, U.S. It sits at 15 Sixth St West between Vine and Race Streets.

+The bottom seven floors, which have no exterior windows, have previously been home to retail outlets and a call center, while the top 11 floors were used as a hotel.
+The building has been completely vacant since the hotel's closure in 2008.
+Several iterations of redevelopment plans have been presented over the years since, and interior demolition work began in 2024.

+History

+Initial design

-The building was developed by Cincinnati industrialist John Emery, who also constructed the nearby Carew Tower/Netherland Plaza Hotel mixed-use complex.
+The building was developed by Cincinnati industrialist John J. Emery, who also constructed the nearby Carew Tower/Netherland Plaza Hotel mixed-use complex.

 Designed by the architecture firm of Skidmore, Owings & Merrill between 1946 and 1948, the Terrace Plaza Hotel was their first hotel project and one of the first high-rise projects to be constructed in the United States after World War II.
 SOM went on to design some of the world's tallest and most iconic buildings.

 SOM founder Louis Skidmore and architect William Brown created the building's initial designs.
 Because so many men had been drafted for service in World War II, SOM assigned 24-year-old Natalie de Blois to be the senior designer, making the Terrace Plaza one of the first hotels in America to be designed primarily by a woman.
 Her team planned details down to furniture and matchbook covers.

+Opening

+The hotel opened on July 19, 1948.
 The building was considered groundbreaking for its modernism when it opened.
 Harper's Magazine published "If you want to discover what your grandchildren will think of as elegance of this postwar era, you will have to go to Cincinnati."
 In addition to being the first hotel after WWII, it was also the first to have self-operated elevators and individual thermostats in rooms.